Stock market today: Big Tech carries Wall Street toward record despite worries about a hot economy

 NEW YORK (AP) — Big Tech stocks are once again carrying Wall Street toward record heights Friday, even as worries about the downside of a hot job market keep the overall market in check.

-Big gains for Meta Platforms and Amazon, which are two of the market’s most influential stocks, had the S&P 500 index 0.8% higher in midday trading and on track for another all-time high.
-They also pushed the Nasdaq composite up 1.4%, as of 11:30 a.m.
+Big gains for Meta Platforms and Amazon, which are two of the market’s most influential stocks, had the S&P 500 index 1% higher in afternoon trading and on track for another all-time high.
+They also pushed the Nasdaq composite up 1.6%, as of 1:52 p.m.
 Eastern time.

-But the Dow Jones Industrial Average, which has less of an emphasis on tech, was up by just 14 points, or less than 0.1% And more stocks were falling overall on Wall Street than rising.
-The Russell 2000 index of smaller stocks slumped 0.8%.
+The Dow Jones Industrial Average, which has less of an emphasis on tech, was up 122 points, or 0.3%.
+More stocks were falling than rising overall on Wall Street.
+The Russell 2000 index of smaller stocks slumped 0.9%.

 Stocks were feeling pressure from higher yields in the bond market after a report showed U.S. employers hired many more workers last month than economists expected.